List of Merlin characters: Arthur Pendragon

 In the second season, Arthur's relationships with Merlin and Morgana's maidservant, Guinevere, deepen.
 In "The Once and Future Queen", Arthur spent a few days living with Gwen while he entered a jousting tournament under an assumed name.
 Called out on his rude and inconsiderate behaviour by Gwen, Arthur slowly began to develop feelings for her, and they even shared their first kiss on the last day of the tournament.
 Shortly thereafter in the episode, "Lancelot and Guinevere", Arthur and Merlin raced to rescue Gwen after she was kidnapped by a warlord, Hengist.
 He was devastated to see then that Gwen had discovered that she had feelings for Lancelot, who had also tried to rescue her at this time.
 Arthur's stance on the subject of magic was also explored in the second season.
 In the episode, "The Sins of the Father", Arthur voiced the thought that it was possible that not all magic users were evil when Merlin cautioned him not to trust the sorceress, Morgause, too quickly.
 When Morgause subsequently engineered the revelation of the truth of Arthur's magic-induced birth, which resulted in the death of Arthur's mother, Arthur returned to Camelot and nearly killed Uther in a blind rage.
 He was only stopped when Merlin intervened, who tearfully claimed that Morgause had been lying and faked the story.
 Arthur later claimed to believe that all magic was evil, which visibly devastated Merlin.
 Arthur's relationship with Morgana was also developed in the second season.
-He was greatly concerned when she was thought to have been kidnapped by the Druids, and set off to rescue her in "The Nightmare Begins".
-In the penultimate episode, "The Fires of Idirsholas", Arthur was visibly devastated when Morgana was seemingly kidnapped by Morgause, blaming himself for having failed to protect her.
-In the finale episode, "The Last Dragonlord", Arthur was yet again called upon to defend Camelot against overwhelming odds.
+He was greatly concerned when she was thought to have been kidnapped by the Druids and set off to rescue her in "The Nightmare Begins."
+In the penultimate episode, "The Fires of Idirsholas," Arthur is visibly devastated when Morgana is seemingly kidnapped by Morgause, blaming himself for having failed to protect her.
+In the finale episode, "The Last Dragonlord," Arthur was yet again called upon to defend Camelot against overwhelming odds.
 With the Great Dragon freed and repeatedly attacking Camelot, Arthur and Merlin set off in the faint hope that they could secure the aid of the last living Dragonlord, Balinor, who was also, unbeknownst to Arthur, Merlin's father.
 Though they eventually gained Balinor's willingness to help, mainly because Balinor was saved in the past by Gaius, the older man was killed on the journey back to Camelot.
-After returning to Camelot, Arthur gathered together a group of knights to make a final assault in the hope of defeating the dragon, even over Uther's protests.
+After returning to Camelot, Arthur gathered a group of knights to make a final assault in the hope of defeating the dragon, even over Uther's protests.
 He led them and Merlin, who insisted on accompanying him, out into a field beyond Camelot to engage the dragon.
-Arthur stabbed the dragon with a lance, but was subsequently knocked out.
-When he came to, Merlin told him that he had dealt the dragon a mortal blow, when in reality Merlin used his new status as a Dragonlord to command it to cease its attack.
+Arthur stabbed the dragon with a lance but was subsequently knocked out.
+When he came to, Merlin told him that he had dealt the dragon a mortal blow, when in reality, Merlin used his new status as a Dragonlord to command it to cease its attack.